eu-digital-identity-wallet/eudi-docs-site/docs/use-cases/mobile-driving-license/mdl-guides/mdl-verifier/mdl-verifier-workflow.md

 Your implementation must ensure the mDL Verifier component can retrieve and validate these trust relationships during the verification process.

-**Relying Party Registration and Access Certificate**
+**Relying Party Registration and Authorisation**

-To interact with EUDI Wallet Units, your organisation must register as a Relying Party with the national Registrar.
-Successful registration ensures your organisation's status is reflected in the relevant national/EU Trust Lists.
-Your organisation then obtains an Access Certificate from the designated Access Certificate Authority.
-This certificate enables:
+To interact with EUDI Wallet Units, your organisation must register as a Relying Party with the designated national Registrar.
+This process confirms the RP identity and requires  to formally declare the "intended use": the specific user attributes you are authorised to request.

-- Authentication to Wallet Units during presentation requests (the verifier proves its identity).
-- Verification of your organisation's legitimacy by the Wallet Unit (the wallet checks the verifier's certificate chain against the national/EU Trust Lists).
+- RP Registration Certificate: After registering, the RP receives a Registration Certificate (a data object) that specifies the scope of attributes the RP is permitted to request from Wallet Users.
+The Wallet Unit checks this during presentation to enforce data minimisation.

+**Access Certificate and Trust List Inclusion**
+Your organisation needs to obtain an Access Certificate to prove its identity during interactions with Wallet Unit.

+- Access Certificate (X.509): this certificate is issued by the designated Access Certificate Authority.
+It is used to digitally sign presentation requests.

+The Trust List inclusion is linked to this mechanism: the public key of the Access Certificate Authority is reflected in the relevant national/EU Trust Lists.
+This allows every EUDI Wallet Unit across the EU to cryptographically verify that the RP's Access Certificate is legitimate.

 **Revocation Status Checking Infrastructure**